-Once a pupil has been identified as requiring SEND support, parents are informed and will be given the opportunity to have a meeting with the Senco to discuss the next steps.
-With parental permission, the pupil will be placed on the SEN register and an Individual Support Plan (ISP) with personal targets is put in place so that progress can be closely monitored and additional support can be put in place as required.
+Once a pupil has been identified as requiring SEND support, parents are informed and given the opportunity to have a meeting with the Senco to discuss the next steps.
+The pupil will be placed on the SEN register and an Individual Support Plan (ISP) with personal targets is will be put in place so that progress can be closely monitored and additional support can be put in place as required.